XPBytes/old.xpbytes.com/src/case-studies/blackgate.md

 ## Results

-Due to the closure of [ThingsImplied][3] and miscalculation of the work-load, the project was not finished by us in its entirety, but the system has been in production for at least 5 year, is still being used and developed internally.
+Due to the closure of [Things Implied][3] and miscalculation of the work-load, the project was not finished by us in its entirety, but the system has been in production for at least 5 year, is still being used and developed internally.